Onitlasi Moraes: São Bento (loan)

 On 5 January 2018, Moraes was loaned to São Bento until the end of the season.
 He featured rarely for the club, appearing in four matches before suffering a knee injury in May.

 Atlético Goianiense

 Moraes returned to Atlético Goianiense in August 2018, on loan until the end of the year.
 He signed a permanent contract with the club ahead of the 2019 campaign, as his contract with Mengão expired.

 A regular starter in the 2019 Goiano, Moraes lost his first-choice status to new signing Nicolas Vichiatto in the 2019 Série B and featured in only four matches.

-Mirassol (loan)
+Loans to Mirassol, Santos and Juventude

 On 17 July 2020, Moraes was loaned to Série D side Mirassol until June 2021.
 He immediately became a starter at his new club, helping in their promotion to the Série C as champions.

-Santos (loan)

 On 27 May 2021, Moraes was loaned to Santos until the following April, with a €1 million buyout clause.
+He featured sparingly for the club, mainly acting as a backup to Felipe Jonatan, and left the side on 14 January 2022 to join Juventude.

+2023 season

+After sharing the starting spot with William Matheus as Ju suffered relegation, Moraes returned to Atlético for the 2023 season.
+A regular starter during the 2023 Campeonato Goiano, he reached an agreement with the Public Ministry of Goiás on 9 May 2023, after being included in the 2023 Brazilian football match-fixing scandal; hours later, he was loaned out to Aparecidense.

 Personal life

 Moraes' is named after his grandfather, Isaltino, with Onitlasi being his name backwards.
+On 1 June 2023, after being involved in match-fixing schemes, he was suspended from football for 760 days and charged a R$ 55,000 fine.